Jubatian/rrpge-spec/specs/userlib/dlist.rst

 - Param2: Display list clear controls to fill in
 - Ret.X3: Current work display list (size and mode flags included)

-Sets up display for double buffering.
+Sets up display for double buffering, also calling the init hooks.
 The display list definitions provided are sanitized with us_dloff_clip.

 The display lists themselves are not altered, so they should be set up as necessary before calling this.